ellenWetmore

 Biography

-Ellen Wetmore (she, her) is a Professor of Art and Chair of the Department of Art and Design at the University of Massachusetts, Lowell, where you can get the best fish amok in Massachusetts.
-A graduate of the University of Michigan (BFA, BA in Art History) and of Tufts University/School of the Museum of Fine Arts (MFA), she moved to Massachusetts in 1995 and joined UMass Lowell in 2007 with tenure in 2014.
-She is a participant of CAA, UFVA, and Cultivamos Cultura.
-Her awards include a 2017 Berkshire Taconic ART Fellowship and a 2017 Massachusetts Cultural Council Fellowship.
-Her social concerns include neuro-atypical disabilities, race and teaching, money and art, and treatment of depression.
-Wetmore's current artistic practice reinterprets history and art history and investigates visual thinking.
-Wetmore’s projects have been featured at the Boston Cyberart's Art on the Marquee, the Indianapolis Art Center; the Sandwell Arts Trust; Ciné Lumière, London, CologneOff, Germany; the InShadow Festival, Lisbon, and Videoholica in Bulgaria.
+Ellen Wetmore (she, her) is a Professor of Art and Chair of the Department of Art and Design at the University of Massachusetts, Lowell.
+A graduate of the University of Michigan and of Tufts University/School of the Museum of Fine Arts, she moved to Massachusetts in 1995.
+Wetmore's artistic practice investigates visual thinking, motherhood, neuro-atypical abilities, race, teaching, money, and depression.
+Her awards include a 2023 Pollock-Krasner Foundation Grant, an honorable mention for the CAA Michael Aurbach Fellowship for Excellence in Visual Arts, a 2017 Berkshire Taconic ART Fellowship and a 2017 Massachusetts Cultural Council Fellowship.
+Wetmore’s projects have been featured at the Boston Cyberarts Art on the Marquee, the Indianapolis Art Center; the Sandwell Arts Trust; Ciné Lumière, London, CologneOff, Germany; the InShadow Festival, Lisbon, and Videoholica in Bulgaria.
 She is a 2012 School of the Museum of Fine Arts Traveling Fellow and a summer 2015 visiting artist at the American Academy of Rome.
+She is a participant of CAA, UFVA, the 404 Festival and Cultivamos Cultura.
 Her most recent solo exhibition was a drawing study of the collection at the Fitchburg Art Museum.
 Her current science collaborations explore printed, fabric-based video displays, text and memory in fat cells, and the characterization of high fire ceramic glazes in a Cambodian wood fired kiln.
-Her first graphic novel, Dante, a Divine Comedy, is a humorous account of the academic hiring process, edited by Jiba Molei Anderson.
+Her first graphic novel, Dante, a Divine Comedy, is a satirical account of the academic hiring process, edited by Jiba Molei Anderson.

 Contact